 Supported Event Types

-It’s crucial to choose one method to ensure data accuracy and consistency.
+It’s important to choose one method to ensure consistent and accurate data collection.

-In this guide, we will explain how to set up GA4 e-commerce tracking using Google Tag Manager.
-For instructions on using the Measurement Protocol, refer to Google’s documentation or check it here.
+This guide explains how to set up GA4 e-commerce tracking using Google Tag Manager.
+For Measurement Protocol instructions, refer to Google's documentation.

 - view_item